Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \subsection{Metrics prediction based on graph neural networks}

-To predict the PST of candidate circuits under device noise and the corresponding performance metric KTA, we design two separate GNNs, namely GNNs-1 and GNNs-2.
-These two networks share an overall similar architecture but differ in certain details due to the differences in their prediction targets.
-In the following, we provide a detailed description of the GNNs construction process, covering the aspects of construction of the dataset, graph construction, node features, target values, and construction of GNNs.
+To predict the probability of successful trials (PST) under device noise and the corresponding performance metric, kernel-target alignment (KTA), we design two graph neural networks (GNNs), referred to as GNN-1 and GNN-2.
+While the two models share a similar overall architecture, they differ in specific design choices due to their distinct prediction objectives.
+In the following, we describe the GNN framework in detail, including dataset preparation, graph representation, node features, target definitions, and model architecture.